germuth/Kekule/README.md

 for graphs with much more restrictions than Hesselink, it is likely some graphs will be unfindable.

-This suggests the possibility of rather than searching for restricted structures, to simply edit Hesselinkís structures.
+This suggests the possibility of rather than searching for restricted structures, to simply edit Hesselink‚Äôs structures.
 The editing of a graph without changing its Kekule cell has been studied in [1, 2, 3].
 Hesselink et al. [2] shows a way to split a node of high degree into two nodes of lower degree, and even shift edges across verticies.
 M.H. van der Veen [3] outlines eight topological operations used algorithmically to create omniconjugated systems (alternating path between all